arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-conditions-upon-which-learning-depends/verbal-learning-processes/how-new-knowledge-responses-are-acquired/conditions-which-may-accelerate-the-learning-of-new-knowledge-responses.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "Conditions which may accelerate the learning of new knowledge responses "
+title: 'Conditions which may accelerate the learning of new knowledge responses '
-nav_order: Conditionswhichmayacceleratethelearningofnewknowledgeresponses
-has_children: false
 ---
 # Conditions which may accelerate the learning of new knowledge responses